ShadiestGoat/planERD/README.md

 ## Project Status

 This project is still in development.
 Its not in a real usable state.
 Some major features that are still missing are:
 -   [ ] Enums
 -   [ ] Table node resizing
 -   [ ] Data saving
 -   [ ] Data Relations
 -   [ ] Exporter
 -   [ ] Various bugs

-See the [todo file](/TODO.md) (very useful if viewing with [a TODO.md kanban viewer](https://github.com/coddx-hq/coddx-alpha)) to get a picture of current status & next priorities

 ## Info